For DonorsFor Applicants

 Liberty University College of Osteopathic Medicine

-Located in Lynchburg, Liberty University College of Osteopathic Medicine (LUCOM) is Virginia's newest medical school, established in 2014.
-As a college of osteopathic medicine, LUCOM takes a holistic approach to healthcare, strongly emphasizing the body's self-healing capabilities.
+Located in Lynchburg, Virginia, Liberty University College of Osteopathic Medicine (LUCOM) is Virginia's newest medical school, established in 2014.
+As a college of osteopathic medicine, LUCOM takes a holistic approach to healthcare, with a strong emphasis on the body's self-healing capabilities.
 Furthermore, Liberty University College of Osteopathic Medicine's commitment to community engagement and faith-based values offers a unique perspective for those seeking a spiritually oriented approach to medicine.

 Academic Programs: LUCOM offers a Doctor of Osteopathic Medicine (DO) program, which emphasizes the principles of osteopathic medicine, including a focus on the body's self-healing capabilities.
 The curriculum combines traditional medical education with osteopathic principles.